-This program is designed to help teachers certified to teach in elementary schools (P-5) improve their professional skills, extend their knowledge of the subjects they teach, and increase their understanding of the intellectual, philosophical, sociological, psychological, and cultural foundations of effective education in order to serve as instructional leaders, teacher mentors, literacy or math coaches, instructional facilitators, department chairs and/or team leaders.
-Candidates will be eligible to apply for the Teacher Leader Endorsement upon completion of this program.
+The MAED in Elementary Education is available to candidates who wish to a) improve their professional skills, extend their knowledge of the subjects they teach, and increase their understanding of the intellectual, philosophical, sociological, psychological, and cultural foundations of effective education in order to serve as instructional leaders, teacher mentors, instructional facilitators, department chairs and/or team leaders; or b) deepen their understanding of teaching and learning development, practices, and trends.
+Candidates who complete Option A will be eligible to apply for the Teacher Leader Endorsement upon completion of this program.

-Candidates must meet the admissions requirements of the Graduate School and have completed an initial elementary teaching certification program.
+All candidates must meet the admissions requirements of the Graduate School.
 In addition, candidates must have earned an overall 3.0 undergraduate GPA or a 3.0 in the last 30 hours completed.